thruthesky/xforum/README.md

 * WARNING : You need to copy the JSON string from the source view page. or it may causes propblems.

+# OG Tags

+* xforum does OG Tags only for forum list and is_single().

+    * which means, you need to do it manually for page specific content.

+    * and Don't let other function (like plugins, themes, etc) do the OG tags for is_single().